huggingface/blog/embedding-quantization.md

 \end{cases}
 $$

-We can use the Hamming Distance to efficiently perform retrieval with these binary embeddings.
-This is simply the number of positions at which the bits of two binary embeddings differ.
-The lower the Hamming Distance, the closer the embeddings, and thus the more relevant the document.
+We can use the Hamming Distance to retrieve these binary embeddings efficiently.
+This is the number of positions at which the bits of two binary embeddings differ.
+The lower the Hamming Distance, the closer the embeddings; thus, the more relevant the document.
 A huge advantage of the Hamming Distance is that it can be easily calculated with 2 CPU cycles, allowing for blazingly fast performance.

 [Yamada et al. (2021)](https://arxiv.org/abs/2106.00882) introduced a rescore step, which they called *rerank*, to boost the performance.
 They proposed that the `float32` query embedding could be compared with the binary document embeddings using dot-product.
 In practice, we first retrieve `rescore_multiplier * top_k` results with the binary query embedding and the binary document embeddings -- i.e., the list of the first k results of the double-binary retrieval --  and then rescore that list of binary document embeddings with the `float32` query embedding.